GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Experimental Results

 \textbf{Run-time analysis.} Figure \ref{figure_4} compares the run-time efficiency of GREAT Score over Auto-Attack on the same 500 generated CIFAR-10 images.
 We show the ratio of their average per-sample run-time (wall clock time of GREAT Score/Auto-Attack is reported in Appendix \ref{subsec_run}) and observe around 800-2000 times improvement, validating the computational efficiency of GREAT Score.
+Furthermore, our framework demonstrates excellent scalability with increasing dataset sizes and model complexity, as detailed in Appendix~\ref{appendix_scalability}, showing linear scaling behavior that makes it suitable for large-scale applications.

 \textbf{Sample Complexity and GREAT Score.} In Appendix \ref{sub_sample_complexity}, we report the mean and variance of GREAT Score with a varying number of generated data samples.
 The results show that the statistics of GREAT Score are quite stable even with a small number of data samples (i.e., $\geq$500).